xbmc/repo-plugins/plugin.video.reddit_viewer/README.md

-# plugin.video.reddit_viewer
-Reddit addon for KODI
+# Reddit addon for KODI

-View image and video media posted on reddit.com
+Reddit is a social news and entertainment website.
+It is organized into areas of interest called "subreddits" where users share, vote and talk about content they find funny, interesting and/or relevant to the subreddit at hand.

+##Kodi addon for reddit.com
+- Save your favorite subreddits or filter posts domain
-- support multihub and /domain/ filters
+- Watch video and images
+- Explore other subreddits
-- view comments and play links in comments
+- Read user comments

-- subreddit, host site and description detail shown as movie 'plot'
-- view albums on r/diy etc.
+This addon is not published nor endorsed by reddit inc.

 ---
-supported media from sites:
+View links from:
 - YouTube      (via youtube addon)
 - Vimeo        (via vimeo addon)
 - DailyMotion  (via dailymotion addon)